MansfieldPlumbing/FaceOn/README.md

 ## For Developers (Linux & macOS)

-While the pre-built executables are Windows-only due to the custom virtual camera driver, users on other platforms can build and run the core Python application from the source code.
+While the pre-built executables are Windows-only due to the custom virtual camera, users on other platforms can build and run the core Python application from the source code.
 The virtual camera functionality will not be available.

 You will need:
 *   A C++ compiler and CMake to build the `directport` library.